 I have been getting frequent questions about @girleatworld, so I thought this would be the easier way to answer them all.

-What camera do you use to take your pictures?
+What camera do you use to take your pictures and how do you edit them?

 This has to be the most frequently asked question.
 And the answer is: Always an iPhone.
-I’m no professional photographer so an camera phone is the most convenient way to get images out on instagram.
-As to which iPhone – I’ve used all kinds – iPhone5, 6, 6s and 7+ for posts on @girleatworld
+I’m no professional photographer so a camera phone is the most convenient way to get images out on Instagram.
+As to which iPhone – I’ve used all kinds – iPhone5, 6+, 6s, 7+, 8+ and iPhone X. To edit, I use vscocam app.
+It’s really the only app you need, and worth the money to buy the paid filters too!
+My favorite filters are the C-series, S-series and F-series.
+I’ve recently written a very detailed post on how I take and edit my instagram pictures – you can read the post here.

 Who are you?

 My name is Melissa.
-I am Indonesian, currently living and working in Singapore as a UX designer in a wonderful company called TradeGecko.
+I was born in Indonesia but I have since taken up Singapore citizenship.
+I have been living in Singapore for the past 9 years.
+Currently I am working as a UX designer in a wonderful company called TradeGecko.

 When did you start the @girleatworld instagram account?